-He has led seven major, multi-year funded research projects and written five books, edited a further five, and written over 140 book chapters and articles in leading journals in all major jurisdictions.
+He has led seven major, multi-year funded research projects, written five books, edited five more, and written over 140 book chapters and articles in leading journals in all major jurisdictions.

 He chairs the Digital Finance Advisory Panel of the Australian Securities & Investments Commission (ASIC).
 He consults regularly to the Asian Development Bank, and has consulted to government departments in ten countries, including Australia and the US.
 He has twice been a Fulbright Scholar, at Yale and Duke.